anebz/cloud/Accreditations/az_ai_102.md

 An adaptive dialog consists of:

 * 1+ actions defining the flow of message activities in the dialog
+* Recognizer: interprets user input to determine semantic intent
+* Trigger: responds to the intent detected by the recognizer
 * Language generator: formulates the output to the user
-* Recognizer: interprets user input to determine semantic intent
-* Trigger: fired by actions or based on the intent detected by the recognizer

 ![ ](https://docs.microsoft.com/en-gb/learn/wwl-data-ai/create-bot-with-bot-framework-composer/media/adaptive-dialog.png)

 If you need a bot and some users want to use Teams and others a web chat, create a knowledge base, create a bot for it and connect the web chat and Team channels for your bot.

+The bot source code contains *MicrosoftAppId* and *MicrosoftAppPassword*, which the code uses to authenticate to the bot resource in Azure.

 User experience: